mattppal/blog/src/content/blog/data-ai-ratings.md

 **Best dressed:** Guy/gal in duck costume at DuckCon.

 **Favorite swag:** Databricks tee informing everyone about my modeling career.
-Yes, I'm a narcissist.

 **Best drink:** Bubbly Lime— hits like the base at a Salt-N-Pepa concert.